About me

 Dell McLeod

-Unable to work I was in so much pain, I would drag myself out of bed to go to a gym that specialised in back pain, push myself through the exercises and then drive
+Unable to work, I was in so much pain, I would drag myself out of bed to go to a gym that specialised in back pain, push myself through the exercises and then drive

-So much so, that it would take me 20 minutes to get my socks and shoes on and get my bag and jacket to go out!
+So much so that it would take me 20 minutes to get my socks and shoes on and get my bag and jacket to go out!

 So I had surgery to remove the two spinal cysts that were squishing the nerves in my spinal column.

-After healing from surgery I was still in immense pain.
-The surgeon said “well, it’s not your back, that’s looking fine!”
+After healing from surgery, I was still in immense pain.
+The surgeon said, “Well, it’s not your back, that’s looking fine!”

-I realise I am pain free.
+I realise I am pain-free.
 It still needs maintenance.
 I start to feel the pain coming back when I lapse in my Pilates sessions for a month or so, but honestly, for a small maintenance schedule, life without pain is so worth it.
-Plus, Pilates is so much fun, that “move it or lose it” now seems like a pleasure to even be able to move.
+Plus, Pilates is so much fun that “move it or lose it” now seems like a pleasure even to be able to move.

 I rather enjoy a laugh and helping people feel at ease.